LukyVj/frontend-exercise/README.md

 ## Steps

 ### Chapter 1
-Clone the project, and setup a simple structured web project containing the following files and folders:
+**Fork** the project, and setup a simple structured web project containing the following files and folders:
 ```
  index.html
  /styles